-We always cite the original writer, the website, and provide a link.
-We would also like the new Featured Article version to be a bit longer and contain more meat than these examples.
-We always cite the writer, the site, and provide a link to the article being expanded upon.
+We always cite the original writer, the website, and provide a link to the article being expanded upon.
+(This is required)

-The article below was one of the biggest hit articles of the entire year!
+The article above by yours-truly was one of the biggest hit articles of the entire year of 2016!

 19. “Video-Expansion or “What are they SAYING about us?” articles do extremely well as readers don’t have time to watch all the videos out there and fans like to know what the “experts” are saying about Oregon.
 Use screenshots of the video for pictures and do find a HD version of the video for better screenshots.